As it turns out, your mindset is everything when it comes to stretching.

 Written on: August 4, 2025

-Who knew mindset was everything when it comes to stretching?
-All that lies between the splits and the simplest yoga pose, none of it works without an aligned mindset.
-The mind-body connection is well established, but how exactly do the brain and muscle range tension go hand in hand to allow for improved flexibility?
+Most people assume flexibility depends on muscle length.
+In truth, how far you can stretch is determined by what your brain deems to be safe.
+As it turns out, mindset is everything when it comes to stretching.
+Whether you're doing the splits or the simplest yoga pose, none of it works without an aligned mindset.
+Yet, while the mind-body connection is well established, how exactly do the brain and muscle range tension go hand-in-hand to allow for improved flexibility?

+Your tissue might be capable in isolation, but if the nervous system senses something unfamiliar, it will stop you.
 Imagine removing all signals of pain and tension.
 You might drop into the splits.
-But without control or conditioning you’d risk tissue damage.
-Flexibility without neurological control is like removing the brakes on a car, i.e., you’ll go further but likely crash.
+But without control or conditioning, you’d risk tissue damage.
+Flexibility without neurological control is like removing the brakes on a car.
+While you may go further, you'll also likely crash.

 Ignoring inhibitory signals from your nervous system and pushing through the pain could result in:

 Visualising your hips opening or legs lengthening is so much more than wishful thinking.
-By practising with the mind first, you can set the stage for real bodily practice, with calming signals in the body to boost your progress.
+By practising with the mind first, you can set the stage for bodily practice, with calming signals in the body to boost your progress.

 And if the mind and body are on different levels, flexibility becomes difficult, if not, near impossible.

-Close your eyes, imagine your desired position before you try to achieve it.
-Imagine what it would feel like to hold this pose, and eventually, you will be there.
-It is a form of mental rehearsal that helps reduce internal resistance before the stretch begins.
+These methods work by create an environment where the nervous system feels confident enough to relax progressively.
+Try closing your eyes and imagining your desired position before you try to achieve it.
+Think about what it would feel like to hold this pose.
+This type of mental rehearsal helps reduce internal resistance before the stretch begins.

+You might also try to add in some box breathing or long, slow exhales to shift into rest mode.
+Inhale into your belly and ribs.
+Exhale even slower.
+Notice how your body softens.
 Pause inside each stretch.
-Feel where your body is gripping, experience every sensation and get into those spots and allow tension to melt rather than push.
+Feel where your body is gripping, experience every sensation, and get into those spots and allow tension to melt rather than push.
 If you can, allow the nervous system to gradually relax as you practice.

 Stretch regularly but with ease.
 Think of each session as a conversation and not a battle of willpower.
 As the nervous system learns that nothing bad happens near your ‘edge’, it will begin permitting more range.